vmware-labs/node-replicated-kernel/doc/src/development/Testing.md

 In case an integration test fails, adding `--nocapture` at the end (needs to come after the `--`) will make sure that the underlying `run.py` invocations are printed to the stdout.
+This can be helpful to figure out the exact `run.py` invocation that a test is doing so you can invoke it yourself manually for debugging.

-Note: Parallel testing for he kernel is not possible at the moment due to reliance on build flags for testing.
+> Parallel testing for he kernel is not possible at the moment due to reliance
+> on build flags for testing.

 ## Writing a unit-test for the kernel